caridy/grunt-bundle-jsnext-lib/README.md

 # grunt-bundle-jsnext-lib

-Grunt plugin to bundle a ES6 Module and its dependencies into a library that can be used today in  a browser, or thru AMD and CommonJS.
+Grunt plugin to build libraries written using ES6 Modules.
+The library can depend on other similar libraries, and can be build for browsers and nodejs.

-This plugin allow you to write your library as a collection of ES6 modules, define an entry point to that collection of modules that will be used to transpile the modules into a single file that implements UMD format to use it today in any module system.
+This plugin allow you to write your library as a collection of ES6 modules, define an entry point to that collection of modules that will be used to transpile the modules into a single file exporting a global namespace to use it in a browser as a global script.
+It can also transpile the modules into CommonJS to use it in nodejs.

-As a result, you will have an NPM module that can work in nodejs, with browserify, with AMD, or simply as a global script in a browser.

 This plugin relies on [es6-module-transpiler][] transpile the modules into bundles.